Introduction to Star Schema

 1. Star schema provides fast aggregations and calculations such as total items sold and revenue of income gained at the end of every month.
 These details and process can be filtered according to the requirements by framing suitable queries.

 2. It has the capacity of filtering the data from normalized data and provide Data warehousing needs.
-The associated information of the normalized table is stacked in multiple dimensions tab.
+The associated information of the normalized table is stacked in the multiple dimensions tab.
 A unique key is generated for each fact table to identify each row.

 4. Transaction fact tables consist of data about specific events such as holiday events, sales events.